Workiva/dart_dev/doc/tool-utils/set-up-tool.md

 With `setUpTool`, there is one required tool, an optional list of tools to run before it, and an optional list of tools to run after it.
 The required tool is the only one that receives and parses args from the CLI.
-The tools will be run sequentially and in order (before tools, required tool, after tools).
+The tools will be run sequentially and in order (setup tools, required tool, teardown tools).
 If any of the tools return a non-zero exit code, that code will be returned at the end, but all tools will run.

 ---